fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Java has started to move, how do I keep up?

 > How will worker threads in JavaScript affect languages like Go?

 > Can you make a tutorial about BEM?